Kentia Palm

 Howea forsteriana

-The Kentia Palm is an elegant, slow-growing palm renowned for its slender trunk and arching, feathery fronds.
-Native to Lord Howe Island, it has been a staple of interior design since the Victorian era due to its remarkable resilience and architectural beauty.
-Unlike many palms, it thrives in typical indoor environments and can tolerate less-than-ideal conditions with grace.
+The Kentia Palm is an elegant, slow-growing palm with a slender trunk and arching, feathery fronds.
+Native to Lord Howe Island, it has been a reliable indoor palm since Victorian times because it handles typical home conditions better than many palms.

 Light